mila-iqia/babyai/README.md

 scripts/gui.py
 ```

-The level being run can be selected with the `--env-name` option, eg:
+The level being run can be selected with the `--env` option, eg:

 ```
-scripts/gui.py --env-name BabyAI-UnlockPickup-v0
+scripts/gui.py --env BabyAI-UnlockPickup-v0
 ```

 ### Training